4 Speed and 5 Speed Transmissions

 OVERVIEW of the circlip

-From sometime towards the end (??) of the 1984 production year (no longer do I think this began at the beginning of the 1985 production year), BMW's transmission maker made a modification to the transmission.
+From sometime near the end of the 1984 production year (no longer do I think this began at the beginning of the 1985 production year), BMW's transmission maker made a modification to the transmission.
 On the output shaft, they left out a snap ring (circlip) & shortly thereafter (?) they no longer machined the associated output shaft groove (I have reports of at least 3 transmissions from the 1984 model year with grooved shafts but NO circlip, so keep THAT in mind!), located at the nose end.
 The shaft part number was not changed.
 The no-circlip change caused a lot of grief to owners.
 About a decade later the design reverted back to the original reliable version.
-A number of these 'circlipless' transmissions have failed, some have had catastrophic failures, ripping the transmission to pieces.
+A fairly substantial number of these 'circlipless' transmissions have failed, some have had catastrophic failures, ripping the transmission to pieces.

 is a link to Anton's website, with photos, and some text, on the circlipless